pearlshare/hannibal/README.md

 ### Types

-Types represent the sudo primitive types allowed.
+Types represent the primitive types allowed.
 These are provided as either a string or array of strings.

 Available types: